Gran Fondo Important Details

-We STRONGLY recommend you pick your packet up Friday night to avoid any type of Saturday morning rush.
-And by strongly, we mean that we wouldn’t do it any other way.
-C’mon, 6:00 in the morning before the ride?
-We will be there near the Start Line for a LATE Packet Pickup option.
-Do you really want to mess with attaching a bib to a jersey and a timing chip to your bike right before staging up?
-You are smarter than that.
-The preferred method of SFTT Fondo Packet Pickup is to head to the Blue Dome Criterium venue located at 2nd Street & Elgin on Friday, June 9th from 5:00 p.m. to 9:00 p.m.
+We STRONGLY recommend you up pick your packet Friday night.
+Head to the Blue Dome Criterium venue located at 3rd Street & Elgin on Friday, June 9th from 5:00 p.m. to 9:00 p.m.
 Pick up your packet and watch some Friday night Crit action!
-You are the only person that is allowed to pick up your packet - make sure you have your ID.
+Note that YOU are the only person permitted to pick up your packet, which requires your signature on a waiver - make sure you have your ID.

 Please perform a thorough inspection of your equipment BEFORE event day.
 Mechanics will be at the start each day, but take your bicycle to your favorite LBS (local bike shop) for a tune up so you arrive at the Fondo start line with a smooth functioning machine.
 The last thing you need is a bad wheel or your brakes to fail, turning you into a two-wheeled projectile.
 For your safety and the safety of everyone around you, check your gear and don’t forget your helmet.
 Well equipped mechanics will be on course to assist with basic roadside repairs.
 However, a little self-sufficiency is a good trait of a real cyclist - learn how to fix a flat, and bring your own tubes, tire levers and air.
 Bikes with motors are NOT ALLOWED!

 Although there will be some road closures, some intersection controls, and some police escorts, ALL SFTT Fondo Riders are responsible for staying RIGHT of the Yellow Centerline.
 When we say ALL that also includes the Ace Peloton riders.
 A Fondo bicycle rider is considered traffic.
 Parts of the routes mean you will encounter rural drivers.
 Parts of the routes mean you will encounter vehicles at highway speed.
 So, be SMART!
-Your are riding as "Rules of the Road".
+You must ride following the "Rules of the Road".
 Follow the strict centerline rule and ride to the right of the centerline at all times.
 Ride two-abreast.
 Act like your life depends on your own common sense - because it does!

 Staging in the Large Group